-“Nearly 8 hectares of weathered granite soil were used to produce this magnificent cuvée, which possesses all the qualities of a remarkable Brouilly: length, balance, intensity, and tannic structure enhanced by a beautiful and complex aromatic profile… A success all the more commendable given that the 2023 vintage was far from easy.
+“Nearly 8 ha of decomposed granite soil were used to produce this magnificent cuvée, which possesses all the qualities of a remarkable Brouilly: length, balance, intensity, and tannic structure enhanced by a beautiful and complex aromatic profile… A success all the more commendable given that the 2023 vintage was far from easy.
 Thomas and Pierre Laforest handled carbonic maceration with inspiration.”
-(Guide Hachette 2025)
+(Hachette Guide 2025)

-Buy Domaine Laforest wines at the best prices in a private sale!
+Buy your Domaine Laforest wines at the best price through a private sale!

 Starting at €99 on your first order